 What is Python used for?

 Python is used to create various programs and isn't specialized for specific problems.
 For example, we can use Python for data analytics, AI and machine learning, web scraping and data visualization.
+If you're interested in the latter, look for a comprehensive Python web scraping guide to start with.

 You can program all kinds of applications with Python.
 You can use this general-purpose language to read and create file directories, GUIs, APIs, and more.
 You can build them all with Python, whether blockchain applications, audio and video apps or machine learning applications.